ErpNetDocs/tech/advanced/calculated-attributes/examples/get-atp.md

 # Get available to promise (ATP) quantity

 This example demonstrates how to use a Calculated Attribute to retrieve an **[Available To Promise (ATP)](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html)** value for a product **on a specific date**.

+Being able to compute ATP through a Calculated Attribute allows business logic, validation rules, automations, and UI fields to dynamically reflect the product’s availability without requiring custom extensions or any external code.

 In this example, the date is the *Required Delivery Date* of a shipment order line, but the pattern shown here can be easily adapted—with minimal adjustments—to calculate ATP on any other date required by your business logic.

-The ATP calculation queries the **[Available To Promise view](https://docs.erp.net/model/entities/Logistics.Inventory.DemandManagement.AvailableToPromise.html)**, finds the ATP record that is valid as of the requested date, and returns its ATP Base Value.

-In the example, you'll learn how to get the ATP quantity in a shipment order line on its required delivery date.

-> [!NOTE]
->
-> The repository of the attributes is *Logistics.Shipment.ShipmentOrderLines*
->
-> The `ORDERBY` operator for `FromDate` in this report is supported starting from **version 26**.
-> In earlier versions of ERP.net, `ORDERBY` was not available, so the same behavior had to be achieved by combining a `FILTER` with a `SORT`.

 ## Overview

-The *Available To Promise* logic determines what quantity of a product can be promised **on a specific date**.
+The ATP Calculated Attribute queries the **[Available To Promise view](https://docs.erp.net/model/entities/Logistics.Inventory.DemandManagement.AvailableToPromise.html)**, finds the ATP record that is valid as of the requested date, and returns its ATP Base Value.

-This example shows how the Calculated Attribute works:
+This example shows how it works:

 1. **Reads the repository of the **[Available To Promise view](https://docs.erp.net/model/entities/Logistics.Inventory.DemandManagement.AvailableToPromise.html)**** for the given product.
 2. **Filters** by Product, Store, and Enterprise Company.